 Neuromuscular dentistry focuses on treating people who are suffering from the painful condition known as Temporomandibular Joint Disorder (TMD).
-Dr. Marshall combines her exceptional knowledge and training as an LVI graduate (The Las Vegas Institute for Advanced Dental Studies) to help her Philadelphia, Main Line, and Ardmore, Pennsylvania patients overcome the severe and chronic pain that often accompanies TMD.
+Dr. Lindsey Marshall combines her knowledge and training as an LVI graduate (The Las Vegas Institute for Advanced Dental Studies) to help her Philadelphia, Main Line, and Ardmore patients overcome the severe and chronic pain that often accompanies TMD.

 The term temporomandibular joint (jaw joint) is often abbreviated as TMJ, and that same acronym is also often applied to TMD.
 That can create some confusion, but we will talk about the jaw joint as TMJ and reserve TMD for the disorder.

 When something puts the jaw joints out of alignment, affecting the position and movement of the lower jaw, discomfort and pain can become severe and chronic.
 The jaw muscles become strained: When you think of how many times we open and close the mouth each day for eating, talking, laughing, yawning, etc., it is not surprising that inflammation would develop.

 TMD can be caused suddenly by an accident or injury, such as an auto accident that delivers a blow to the side of the head, or gradually by misaligned teeth preventing the lower jaw from closing comfortably.
 A tooth grinding or jaw clenching habit continued in sleep can also be a cause.